mjoppich/igem_munich_2018/docs/install.rst

 1. **Anaconda**

 * Download the installation package here: https://repo.angaconda.com/archive/Anaconda3-5.3.0-MacOSX-x86_64.pkg
-* Open your terminal window (for example by typing "terminal" in the spotlight search field) and enter the following: enter this:
+* Open your terminal window (for example by typing "terminal" in the spotlight search field) and enter the following:
 ::
     bash ~/Downloads/Anaconda3-5.3.0-MacOSX-x86_64.sh

 * The installer prompts “In order to continue the installation process, please review the license agreement.”
 Click ``Enter`` to view license terms.
 * Scroll to the bottom of the license terms and enter ``yes`` to agree to them.